Papa a la huancaína: Origin

 While the cheese and the potato are produced along the Peruvian sierra, they are also produced along the coast.
 In fact, the cultivating of the yellow pepper takes place only in coastal zones (4,000-year-old yellow pepper remnants have been found in the archaeological sites of Huaca Prieta and Ancon).
 In addition, the olives that accompany the preparation also originate from the coast, and not the city of Huancayo.
 It does not match the preparation style of typical Huancan food, which often consists of hot foods made with red meat.
-Additionally, it is uncommon to serve appetizers in the cities along the Peruvian sierra.